FohoDuo/FoHo/README.md

 #### - Favorites List
   - Users can click the heart (favorite) button after finding a recipe and have it become saved (an animation will occur and the button will become red)
   - Users can remove the favorite by clicking the heart a second time (it will turn grey)
-  - In the favorites view, users can see a list of all favorited items, sorted by course catagory
+  - In the favorites view, users can see a list of all favorited items
   - Users can also remove favorites from this page

 #### - Options
+  - Allow users to change their search settings
   - Allow users to delete saved data including favorites and the shopping cart list
   - Allow users to restore filter settings to their default state and modify them